Poland have reached the last 16 of the World Cup for the first time since 1986 as they look to address what is a modest record.

 Poland top World Cup Golden Boot contender – Robert Lewandowski

 There was only ever going to be one favourite for a Polish Golden Boot winner and that’s Robert Lewandowski.
 The 2022 World Cup his likely to be Lewandowski’s last and the Barcelona forward is Poland’s most-capped player and record scorer.
 And in Poland’s 2-0 win over Saudi Arabia, Lewandowski’s long wait for a World Cup goal ended, capitalising on a defensive error – having missed a penalty in the goalless draw vs Mexico.

 Poland player to watch – Piotr Zielinski

 Outside of Lewandowski, Piotr Zielinski is the Polish man in form right now, directly involved in seven goals in nine matches across all competitions for Serie A leaders Napoli.
-If Lewandowski struggles, Poland will be looking for Zielinski to help pick up the slack but also to create for the Barcelona man.
-If Zielinski has an off day there is every chance Poland will too.
+If Lewandowski struggles in a match, Poland will be looking for Zielinski to help pick up the slack but also to create for the Barcelona man.
+If Zielinski has an off day, there is every chance Poland will too.

-Poland emerging player to look out for – Kacper Kozlowski
+Poland emerging player to look out for – Nicola Zalewski

 Poland tactical analysis & likely formation at the World Cup

-The experienced Grzegorz Krychowiak will likely be one part of the double pivot, providing protection for the defence but also being the link between the backline and the attack.
-Poland’s use of full-backs will also be interesting, especially if Matty Cash earns his spot back in the squad after injury.
+The experienced Grzegorz Krychowiak has been one part of the double pivot, providing protection for the defence but also being the link between the backline and the attack.
+Poland’s use of full-backs are also interesting, especially with Matty Cash earning his spot back in the squad after injury.
 In Cash and Bartosz Bereszynski Poland have a full-back who loves to attack (Cash) and one who is a lot more solid defensively (Bereszynski), which can help Poland switch to a back three in possession.

 Where are Poland in the Fifa world rankings?